Metrics to assess impact on nature

 I am generally interested in conservation prioritisation approaches, and I have been involved in a working group focussed on developing decision frameworks for prioritising threatened species conservation under a limited budget using the Project Prioritisation Protocol (PPP) method.
 Within this group, I led a project in collaboration with Will Probert, Ayesha Tulloch, Joe Bennett, Liana Joseph, Hugh Possingham, and Richard Maloney (from New Zealand’s Department of Conservation) focussed on evaluating the effects of different species persistence targets on the numbers of species conserved.

-My third resource allocation project is with Jonathan Rhodes, Eve McDonald-Madden, Howard Wilson, and Lochran Traill on reformulating the decision between learning further about a system or using a general “Minimum Viable Population” size as a target for management action.
+My third resource allocation project was with Jonathan Rhodes, Eve McDonald-Madden, Howard Wilson, and Lochran Traill on reformulating the decision between learning further about a system or using a general “Minimum Viable Population” size as a target for management action.

 Inferring extinction risk and causation from wildlife population declines